classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/ticket-scanner.md

 <a name="scan-check-in"></a>
 ## Scan & Check-in

-Scanning & Check-in process very smooth. 🍺
+The scanning & Check-in process very smooth. 🍺

-- Organizer can Scan & Check-in only their own event's tickets.
+- Organizers can Scan & Check-in in only their own event's tickets.
-- Admin can Scan & Check-in all events tickets.
+- Admin can Scan & Check-in in all events tickets.

 ---